Stay safe when traveling in trying political times, but please travel!

-No matter which side of the political spectrum you are on, 2017 and beyond may mean U.S. citizens will need to take a few added precautions abroad to stay safe when traveling.
+No matter which side of the political spectrum you are on, for the near and distant future, U.S. citizens will likely need to take a few added precautions abroad to stay safe when traveling.

 But this advice doesn’t mean you should rethink traveling.
 Just the opposite in fact.
-Now, perhaps more than ever before, travel is essential to demonstrate to the world that American citizens as a whole are far more tolerant, willing to embrace new cultures and ideas, and certainly more globally educated than is currently being represented to the world.
+Now, perhaps more than ever before, travel is essential to demonstrate to the world that American citizens as a whole are far more tolerant, willing to embrace new cultures and ideas, and certainly more educated than is currently being represented to the world in our government.
 Too, travel is critical to help shape our own understanding of the world and our place in it.

 Still, as the political climate in the United States has shifted – as it has and is still in many other Western and Eastern countries — so too has the attitude in some places about U.S. citizens.

-In addition, there are a few other tips that have emerged in recent times, most of which we at HI Travel Tales do as if on remote control, but are worth passing on.
+In addition, there are a few other tips that have emerged in recent times, most of which we do as if on remote control, but are worth passing on.

 Avoid holding your passport for all to see your nationality.
 Paranoid?
 Not really.
 Just no need to advertise.
 Keep it tucked in its case or in your pocket or bag until you get to the security clearance.
 Then tuck it away before you walk away to help you stay safe when traveling.

 Lock up your passport.
 There is really no need in most countries to carry it around with you.
 Keep it secure in your hotel room safe or hidden well in the room.
 If there is, however, any sense that such an identification may be handy for safety, then carry it in a very secure, next-to-body spot.
 And do NOT use it as your ID everywhere you go, and do NOT pull it out and flash it around at cafes or on the street.
 (A few years ago, I was heading to an airline office in central Munich only to find there was a major political demonstration going on with police everywhere.
 I held my I.D. close and skedaddled in another direction.)